QubesOS/qubes-doc/user/how-to-guides/how-to-use-optical-discs.md

 title: How to use optical discs
 ---

-Passthrough reading and recording (a.k.a., "burning") are not supported by Xen.
+Passthrough reading and recording (a.k.a., "burning") are not supported by Qubes OS.
+This is not a limitiation of Xen, which provides scsiback and scsifront drivers, but of Qubes OS.
+It will be fixed in the future.

 Currently, the only options for reading and recording optical discs (e.g., CDs, DVDs, BRDs) in Qubes are:

  1. Use a USB optical drive.